-(a) Role of Boards.
-A Board shall, as authorized by the Personal Responsibility and Work Opportunity

-Reconciliation Act of 1996, Pub.
+- (a) Role of Boards.
+A Board shall, as authorized by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, Pub.
 L. No. 104-193, 110 Stat.
 2105, as amended, the applicable federal regulations at 45 C.F.R.
-Part 260 - 265, the TANF State Plan, this chapter, and consistent with the Board's Choices service strategy and the Board's approved integrated workforce training and services plan as referenced in §801.17 of this title, identify employers' workforce needs and design Choices services to ensure that applicants, recipients, and former recipients participate in work-related activities that meet the needs of the local employers and are consistent with the goals and purposes of Choices services as referenced in §811.1 of this title.
+Part 260 265, the TANF State Plan, this chapter, and consistent with the Board's Choices service strategy and the Board's approved integrated workforce training and services plan as referenced in §801.17 of this title, identify employers' workforce needs and design Choices services to ensure that applicants, recipients, and former recipients participate in work-related activities that meet the needs of the local employers and are consistent with the goals and purposes of Choices services as referenced in §811.1 of this title. - (b) Board flexibility.

-(b) Board Flexibility.
 Subject to the authorization referenced in subsection (a) of this section, a Board may exercise flexibility in the use of TANF funds for services to applicants, recipients, and former recipients to end the dependence of needy persons on government benefits by promoting job preparation, work, and marriage to fulfill TANF purpose two as referenced in §811.1 of this title.

-(c) Board planning.
-A Board shall develop, amend and modify its integrated workforce training and services plan to incorporate and coordinate the design and management of the delivery of Choices services with the delivery of other workforce employment, training and educational services identified in Texas Government Code §2308.251 et seq., as well as other training and services included in the One-Stop Service Delivery Network as set forth in Chapter 801 of this title.

-(d) Board management.
-Pursuant to the rules contained in Chapter 801 and this chapter, a Board shall coordinate workforce training and services for the Board's workforce area and shall incorporate and coordinate the management and strategy for Choices services as provided in §811.4 of this title, into the comprehensive One-Stop Service Delivery Network provided to help low-income families as they move toward self-sufficiency. §811.4.Choices Service Strategy.
+- (c) Board planning.
+A Board shall develop, amend and modify its integrated workforce training and services plan to incorporate and coordinate the design and management of the delivery of Choices services with the delivery of other workforce employment, training and educational services identified in Texas Government Code §2308.251 et seq., as well as other training and services included in the One-Stop Service Delivery Network as set forth in Chapter 801 of this title. - (d) Board management.
+Pursuant to the rules contained in Chapter 801 and this chapter, a Board shall coordinate workforce training and services for the Board's workforce area and shall incorporate and coordinate the management and strategy for Choices services as provided in §811.4 of this title, into the comprehensive One-Stop Service Delivery Network provided to help low-income families as they move toward self-sufficiency. - (e) Board monitoring.
+A Board shall ensure that monitoring activities are performed as required by Chapter 800, Subchapter I of this title.

+§811.4.
+Choices Service Strategy.
-(a) A Board shall conduct a strategic planning process that includes an analysis of the local labor market to determine employers' needs, emerging occupations, and demand occupations; and identify employers who will support employment with a goal of career advancement for individuals.

-(b) A Board shall set local policies for a Choices service strategy that coordinates various service delivery approaches to:

-(1) assist applicants in gaining employment as an alternative to public assistance;

-(2) utilize a Work First strategy to provide recipients access to the labor market; and

-(3) assist former recipients in job retention and career advancement to remain independent of temporary cash assistance.

-(c) The Choices service strategy shall include:

-(1) Workforce Orientation for Applicants (WOA).
+- (a) A Board shall conduct a strategic planning process that includes an analysis of the local labor market to determine employers' needs, emerging occupations, and demand occupations; and identify employers who will support employment with a goal of career advancement for individuals. - (b) A Board shall set local policies for a Choices service strategy that coordinates various service delivery approaches to: - (1) assist applicants in gaining employment as an alternative to public assistance; - (2) utilize a Work First strategy to provide recipients access to the labor market; and - (3) assist former recipients in job retention and career advancement to remain independent of temporary cash assistance. - (c) The Choices service strategy shall include: - (1) Workforce Orientation for Applicants (WOA).
 As a condition of eligibility, applicants are required to attend a workforce orientation that includes information on options available to allow them to enter the Texas workforce.
-As part of the orientation, a Board must provide applicants with an appointment for the employment planning session that the individual is required to attend if the individual is subsequently certified as eligible for temporary cash assistance.
-A Board shall ensure that the applicants are informed of:

-(A) the impact of time-limited benefits, the advantages of working, individual and parental responsibilities; (B) the services available through Choices;
+As part of the orientation, a Board shall ensure that applicants are provided with an appointment for the employment planning session that the individual is required to attend if the individual is subsequently certified as eligible for temporary cash assistance.
+A Board shall ensure that the applicants are informed of: - (A) the impact of time-limited benefits, the advantages of working, individual and parental responsibilities;

-(C) other services and activities available through the One-Stop Service Delivery Network; and

-(D) the consequences for noncompliance.
+- (B) the services available through Choices; - (C) other services and activities available through the One-Stop Service Delivery Network; and - (D) the consequences for noncompliance.